“‘Tis the season to be jolly!” – That’s all well and good but what about if you fancy some festive horror for the long, cold and dark winter evenings?

 If you want some ideas for books to read around this time of year here’s a quick list of five to get you started.

-Look the door, turn down the lights and pour your favourite seasonal tipple – could be reading the perfect Christmas horror story very soon.
+Look the door, turn down the lights and pour your favourite seasonal tipple – you could be reading the perfect Christmas horror story very soon.

 1) Hogfather – Terry Pratchett